 How to Get Hired as a Cybersecurity Analyst

+There are many ways to land a job in cybersecurity.
 The most common path to cybersecurity begins with a bachelor’s degree in computer and IT or a related subject, like engineering or math, according to the BLS.
-Many workers start as IT workers before learning cybersecurity skills.
+Many workers start as IT professionals before learning cybersecurity skills.

 More experienced workers can earn various certifications from ISC2, a membership organization of cybersecurity professionals.
-The highest regarded is the Certified Information Systems Security Professional (CISSP) certification, which is often required for upper-level jobs like a chief information security officer.
+The highest regarded is the Certified Information Systems Security Professional (CISSP) certification, which is often required for senior-level jobs like chief information security officer.

 Prepare for a Career in Cybersecurity